Harrier (bird): Taxonomy

 The genus Circus was introduced by the French naturalist Bernard Germain de Lacépède in 1799.
 The type species was subsequently designated as the western marsh harrier.
 Most harriers are placed in this genus.
 The word Circus comes from the Ancient Greek κρέξ (kréx) referring to a long legged bird, and is possibly ultimately derived from an onomatopoeia.
-The name harrier is thought to have been derived either from Harrier (dog), or by a corruption of harrower, or directly from harry.
+The name harrier is thought to have been derived either from the dog breed of the same name, or by a corruption of harrower, or directly from harry.